 - Something you’re passionate about.

-5. Invest in high-quality photos
+7. Invest in high-quality photos

-Never underestimate the importance of good pictures on your website.
+Never underestimate the importance of good pictures on your Shopify website.
 The better your images look, the better your product looks and the more professional your brand seems to the customer.

 If you sell a product or a service, search engines like Google and Bing should be your number one asset for ranking.
-Optimizing your store for search engines is the only way you can get a decent search engine listing.
+Optimizing your Shopify store for search engines is the only way you can get a decent search engine listing.

 Perform keyword research on your products or on a category of products.
 This is an absolute must-do if you want to increase your chances of getting products found on the top search engine results.

-7. Leverage free sources of traffic
+9. Leverage free sources of traffic

-9. Utilize marketing channels
+11. Utilize marketing channels

 If you don’t have brand recognition, partnering with established brands can work wonders for your business.
 Creating custom product variations or collating existing and popular products into new collections can make you stand out.

 More resources mean better offers and giveaways for your customers.
 If you do decide to join forces with another store, you can pool money for a cash reward or products for a bundled giveaway in exchange for a customer’s email address.
-As a reward, you will be collecting a bunch of new email addresses for remarketing campaigns later, long after the partnership has run its course.
+As a reward, you’ll be collecting a bunch of new email addresses for remarketing campaigns later, long after the partnership has run its course.

 Partnerships can create awareness for both brands.
 Whether the partnering store is selling similar products to yours or they’re in a completely different field, combining brands means you can bring a ton of awareness to your brand through new audiences.

-14. Offer personalized customer services
+16. Offer personalized customer services in your Shopify store

 Here are a few examples showing a personalized approach:

-- Get to know your customers by name
+- Get to know your customers by name;

-- Recognize and reward loyal customers
+- Recognize and reward loyal customers;

-- Send handwritten notes
+- Send handwritten notes;

-- Reward customers for valuable feedback
+- Reward customers for the valuable feedback;

-- Do business with your customers
+- Do business with your customers;

-- Educate your customers with free tastings, classes and demonstrations
+- Educate your customers with free tastings, classes, and demonstrations;

-- Pamper your VIPs
+- Pamper your VIPs;

-- Put the spotlight on customers
+- Put the spotlight on customers.

 Loyalty and rewards programs have been proven as some of the most effective strategies for increasing your shop’s revenue and inspiring customer loyalty.

 - Giving out points through sales.
-Customers earn these points through purchases and actions they make at your store, and later they can redeem those points for free products, discounts, and coupons.
+Customers earn these points through purchases and actions they make at your Shopify store, and later they can redeem those points for free products, discounts, and coupons.